Learn-Together-Pro/DiscreteMath/communicate.md

 # Learn Logic Together

-Awesome collection of learning materials to learn Logic.
+Awesome collection of learning materials to master Logic.

 [:arrow_down: Tags legend](#tags-legend) at the end of the page.